This is my search section here

 • But in this, we must be patient, as God is patient: “As a father has compassion on his children, so the Lord has compassion on those who fear him” (Ps.
 103:13).
 And he happily, generously—amazingly—gives his Spirit to those who ask: “If you, then, though . . . evil, . . . give good gifts to your children, how much more will your Father in heaven give the Holy Spirit to those who ask him!”
 (Lk.
 11:13).

-Oh the blessings of adoption!
+The blessings of adoption are numerous and multifaceted.
 And the love we have for our children – the privileges they have as our children, the care we show to them – is a marvelous (faint, but marvelous) picture of what we have in Christ through the gospel.
-What a marvel that God intends to train us up as his children – that Jesus may, in a very real sense, be our older brother.
+How beautiful that God intends to train us up as his children—that Jesus may, in a very real sense, be our older brother.
 Let’s praise him for the insights into his plan of salvation he gives us through our families.

 Finally, the family draws an equally stunning portrait of the church.
 Peter calls the church the “family of God” (1 Peter 4:17).
 Paul calls the church “God’s household” (1 Tim.
 3:15).